-This course will include the same components as English 10, but will require more independent work from each student.
-The course will also explore assignments in a more in-depth way, including discussions and projects.
-The course will also cover more novels and writing assignments than the regular course.
+regular course.
 This course will challenge students and prepare them for CCP or AP English courses.
 Students will further develop writing skills through completion of formal academic writing (compare/contrast, informative, persuasive and literary analysis) as well as informal and creative writing assignments (journal entries, short stories and poetry portfolios).
 Vocabulary acquisition and grammar instruction will be incorporated through reading, writing and extension activities.
-Students in Honors English 10 may be required to complete a Summer Reading Project, as outlined by the individual instructor.
+Students in Honors English 10 may be required to complete a Summer Reading Project, as outlined by the individual instructor:

-Sophomore ELA Experience - 1 credit
+S Sophomore ELA Expe erience - 1 credit

-Course Code: 0532 - Elective Credit
+(Course Code: 0532 - El lective Credit

-GRADE OFFERING □9 ⊠10 □11 □12
+C GRADE OFFERING $\Box 9$ $\boxtimes 10$ $\Box 11$ $\Box 12$

-BUILDING OFFERING BHS □мсн S ⊠R⊦ HS □SHCC
+E BUILDING OFFERING ⊠BHS □MCHS ⊠RHS □SHCC

+1 Prerequisite: None

-This course is intended to provide 10th grade students with a more intense focus on Ohio's New Learning Standards for English Language Arts.
-This class is intended to provide sophomore students with a more intense focus in weaker areas to better prepare them for ELA courses throughout high school.
-Students will earn a full credit for completion and the course will count toward elective credits.
+I s t Learning Standards for tudents with a more in to provide 10 th grade students with a more intense focus on Ohio's New English Language Arts.
+This class is intended to provide sophomore stense focus in weaker areas to better prepare them for ELA courses.
+Students will earn a full credit for completion and the course will count

 English 11 - 1 credit

+Course C Code: 055